 - Remember that sexual assault is never your fault.
 Believe in yourself.
 Get the support you deserve and give yourself time to heal. - Consider seeking medical attention.
 You may still need treatment of physical symptoms. - Seek counseling.
 Unresolved experiences of sexual assault can have long-term psychological and social effects. - Take advantage of resources that are there for you.
-Consult with the Student Support and Advocacy Center (SSAC) to explore your options regarding - o receiving medical care - reporting the incident to the police - pursuing campus judicial intervention - seeking academic or administrative intervention - SSAC is located on the Fairfax Campus in SUB I, Suite 3200.
+Consult with the Student Support and Advocacy Center (SSAC) to explore your options regarding - receiving medical care - reporting the incident to the police - pursuing campus judicial intervention - seeking academic or administrative intervention - SSAC is located on the Fairfax Campus in SUB I, Suite 3200.
 Call 703-993-3686 between 9 a.m. and 5 p.m.
-Monday through Friday. ssac.gmu.edu/interpersonal-violence-or-ipv/sexual-assault/ recovery-after-sexual-assault - For students at Mason Korea, contact the Sexual Offense Services 24-hour crisis line at 1366 or contact Sexual Assault Prevention, Support, and Counseling at 338-5801.
+Monday through Friday. https://ssac.gmu.edu/sexual-and-interpersonal-violence/ - For students at Mason Korea, contact the Sexual Offense Services 24-hour crisis line at 1366 or contact Sexual Assault Prevention, Support, and Counseling at 338-5801.
 Email center@womenhotline.or.kr